loganwuu/leap_year_2/README.md

 * A leap year is divisible by 4.
 * Not a leap year if not divisible by 4.
 * A leap year is not divisible by 100.
+* A leap year is divisible by 400.

 ## Setup